Skip to content

 On June 28, 2026, the Japanese company Higuchi Inc. appeared on the leak site of the Stormous ransomware group, with attackers claiming to have stolen internal financial records and operational databases from the firm’s Sage 50 accounting system.

-Confirmed Details of the Breach
+Reported Details of the Breach

 Public reporting indicates the data includes balance sheets, asset records, liabilities, capital accounts, accounts receivable, and accounts payable.
 The files originated from Sage 50 (formerly Peachtree Accounting) database backups, identifiable by the .ptb file extension.
 Additional material covers domestic and international inventory tracking, trade records, and day-to-day business operations.
-The number of individuals whose personal information was exposed remains unknown.
+The number of individuals whose personal information may have been exposed remains unknown.
 No evidence has surfaced that customer or employee personal data was specifically targeted, yet the breadth of corporate financial and operational files means any linked personal records could now be in attackers’ hands.

 Why This Incident Matters for You and Your Family